-With trails and boardwalk that are nearly 4km long, Seaton Wetlands offers a haven for wildlife and visitors alike.
-The area is a hub for bird watching and actually covers three Local Nature Reserves; Colyford Common, Black Hole Marsh and Seaton Marshes, so there is plenty of reedbeds and marshland to discover.
+Explore nearly 4km of trails and boardwalks at Seaton Wetlands, a haven for wildlife and bird watchers.
+This area covers three Local Nature Reserves: Colyford Common, Black Hole Marsh and Seaton Marshes, providing plenty of reedbeds and marshland to discover.

-The moors is commonly known for its tors, historical sites and unique walking routes; however, Dartmoor National Park is a wonderful location to search for unusual wildlife.
-Out on the open moorland you can search for the famous Dartmoor Ponies, head to one of the many woods or rivers for interesting plantlife.
+Famous for its tors, historical sites, and unique walking routes, Dartmoor National Park is also a fantastic spot for unusual wildlife.
+Search for the famous Dartmoor Ponies on the open moorland or explore the woods and rivers for interesting plant life.

 Berry Head National Nature Reserve